gSchool/boulder-g4-assets/class-notes/class-notes-2014-10-17.md

 * Name it whatever you like.
 * Make sure it's in the gCamp account
 * Do NOT make it public
-* Invite the following members:
+* Invite the following members as owners:
     * jeff@galvanize.it
     * emily@galvanize.it
     * aaron@galvanize.it